Project Small Steps is now on Etsy! ( www.etsy.com/shop/projectsmallsteps )

 Just making one conscious choice today can be a step forward into living life you want!
 No obstacle is too big to overcome.

 I hope that those reading our story feel inspired to make difficult choices to live the life they want.
-By sharing our battle with PTSD and other post service struggles, our ultimate goal is to help others in similar situations and give back to those who have served us so honorably.
+By sharing our journey and other post service struggles, our ultimate goal is to help others in similar situations and give back to those who have served us so honorably.

 Thank you for following The Motorhome Momma!